 CycleOps like most manufacturers have chosen to use both ANT+FE-C and Bluetooth communication protocols on the Hammer Direct.
 Dual protocols give users the greatest number of connection options making it easy to connect with almost any device.
 The CycleOps CVT mobile application was easy to install and pairing the trainer was a painless task.
 We did find the CVT application to be a bit less user-friendly than the Wahoo Fitness application we used with the Kickr and Kickr Snap and for this reason, we rated the Kickr a 9 out of 10 and the Direct Drive an 8.
 It should be noted though that the CVT application is much more feature rich than the Wahoo Fitness Application.
 CVT has a range of pre-configured workouts, as well as the capability of creating lifelike virtual riding experiences that tackle famous sections of road and climbs from around the world such as the Alpe d'Huez.
 Comparatively the Wahoo application is very basic and is limited to user controlled resistance or ERG mode which forces you to ride at a set wattage.
 The one downside of the CVT application is that it is not compatible with Mac desktop computers.
 It is, however, compatible with IOS devices, Android devices, and Windows based PC computers.

-The Hammer Direct exceeded our expectations for power accuracy, consistently tracking within 1% of our crank based Quarq power meter.
+The Hammer Direct exceeded our expectations for power accuracy, consistently tracking within 1 percent of our crank based Quarq power meter.
 The Kickr was equally accurate, during steady efforts, but we found that it lagged a bit particularly on short hard sprint efforts or when surging at the bottom of a climb in applications like Zwift.
 The Hammer Direct was particularly impressive in these same situations with instantaneous power increases and appropriate speed increases to match the increased power output.
 CycleOps recommends calibration every 30 days, and our experience would show that to be an accurate recommendation.
 We went past 30 days with no noticeable decline in accuracy, but once every 30 days is no big deal compared to the daily calibration requirements of tire drive trainers such as the Kickr Snap.

-The Hammer Direct weighs in at 47 lbs making it nearly the heaviest trainer we tested, with the Kinetic Rock and Roll Smart Control coming in .5 lbs heavier.
+The Hammer Direct weighs in at 47 lbs, making it nearly the heaviest trainer we tested, with the Kinetic Rock and Roll Smart Control coming in .5 lbs heavier.
 Despite the weight of the unit, we found it relatively easy to move around due to a well-designed integrated handle that sits at the balance point of the trainer.
-The legs fold up easily allowing the trainer to be carried as you would carry a suitcase.
+The legs fold up easily, allowing the trainer to be carried as you would carry a suitcase.
 When folded up the overall width is only 8.5".
 We found it much easier to pack the Hammer Direct in a vehicle for transport than the more awkwardly shaped tire drive trainers such as the Kickr Snap .

 The Hammer Direct scores a rare perfect 10 here with stellar overall design, attention to detail, and some smart accessories that set it apart from the competition.
 The first thing that you notice when pulling the Hammer Direct out of the box is that it doesn't look like any other trainer.
 The resistance unit, flywheel, and drive belts are completely enclosed in a tough plastic case.
 We like this feature and feel that it serves two key purposes.
 First, it protects the internal components from water and sweat when the trainer is in use.
 The Kickr has a very different look with all of its components including the flywheel and resistance unit being relatively exposed.
-The other benefit of the enclosed case is noise reduction, while we have no idea how much louder the trainer would be without the case it stands to reason that it absorbs some of the noise output.
+The other benefit of the enclosed case is noise reduction.
+While we have no idea how much louder the trainer would be without the case, it stands to reason that it absorbs some of the noise output.

 Accessories and Compatibility

-The Hammer Direct is the only trainer we tested that comes with a full set of through axle adaptors which make the trainer compatible with 142mm and 148mm through axle frames right out of the box.
+The Hammer Direct is the only trainer we tested that comes with a full set of through axle adaptors that make the trainer compatible with 142mm and 148mm through axle frames right out of the box.
 The Kickr is also compatible with these axel standards but you will need to purchase the adaptors separately.
-The inclusion of the axle adaptors is a big plus as it gives riders on cyclocross bikes and mountain bikes out of the box compatibility.
-The Hammer Direct does not come with a cassette like the Kickr which we initially felt was a mistake, however, after using the poor quality Sram cassette that comes with the Kickr we feel that it is best to let the rider furnish the cassette.
+The inclusion of the axle adaptors is a big plus, as it gives riders on cyclocross bikes and mountain bikes out of the box compatibility.
+The Hammer Direct does not come with a cassette like the Kickr, which we initially felt was a mistake.
+However, after using the poor quality Sram cassette that comes with the Kickr, we feel that it is best to let the rider furnish the cassette.
 Most of us have a few cassettes kicking around the garage that will likely mate better with your drivetrain anyway.
 Another important compatibility issue of note is that the Hammer Direct comes with a Shimano Cassette body, so if you are using a Campagnolo drivetrain you will have to run an Ultegra cassette.
 In addition as of the writing of this review, there is no Sram HD Driver cassette compatibility.
 We are hoping that changes in the future.

 The Hammer Direct also comes with a small thin wheel block that stows neatly under the trainer when the support legs are folded up.
 We used the trainer without it and found that it does offer a bit more front wheel stability.
 Another cool feature is the disc brake spacer that is stowed under the wheel block.
-While it is not a critical feature it just goes to show how much thought was put into the trainer.
+While it is not a critical feature, it just goes to show how much thought was put into the trainer.
 Our only real complaint is that the **Hammer Direct does not come with a quick release skewer.
 This is rather weak when you consider the cost of the unit and the fact that every other trainer in the review comes with a quick release skewer.
-You can use the one that is already on your bike, but we recommend you purchase one to leave on the trainer to simplify set up.
+You can use the one that is already on your bike, but we recommend you purchase one to leave on the trainer to simplify setup.

 There is a lot to love about the Hammer Direct Drive and road feel is at the top of that list.
 The Hammer earns another perfect 10 here.
 It simply has the best road feel of any trainer we tested.
 Several factors affect the road feel of a smart trainer.
 The weight of the flywheel is one factor.
-During testing, we found that a heavier flywheel created superior road feel than a lightweight flywheel.
+During testing, we found that a heavier flywheel created superior road feel than did a lightweight flywheel.

-When comparing basic fluid trainers side by side the effect of a heavier flywheel is very noticeable.
+When comparing basic fluid trainers side by side, the effect of a heavier flywheel is very noticeable.
 With smart trainers, there are other factors at play, primarily how the magnetic resistance unit applies braking force to create resistance, and most importantly how the trainer software interprets resistance changes in slope experienced when using applications.
 We broke our analysis of road feel down into two components, application controlled changes in resistance, and how the trainer responds to increases in rider power output.

 When using the Hammer Direct Drive in ERG mode, we found the transitions from one wattage setting to another during interval workouts to be exceptionally smooth.
-The Kickr also scored well but was more prone to excessively quick ramp ups in resistance that make it hard to maintain a tolerable cadence.
-The Hammer Direct quickly increases resistance but does so in a manner that allows the rider time to increase power output, by increasing cadence.
-The Kicker Snap and the Tacx Vortex suffer from the same sudden resistance increases, that mimic the feeling of being in too small of gear on a climb.
+The Kickr also scored well but was more prone to excessively quick ramp-ups in resistance that make it hard to maintain a tolerable cadence.
+The Hammer Direct quickly increases resistance but does so in a manner that allows the rider time to increase power output by increasing cadence.
+The Kicker Snap and the Tacx Vortex suffer from the same sudden resistance increases that mimic the feeling of being in too small of gear on a climb.
 During SIM mode testing, we also found the Hammer Direct to be superior to the competition.
 It simply feels more like riding outside.

 The sensation when you transition from a flat road onto an incline is familiar, with a gear changes corresponding to what we would expect to feel on a road bike riding outdoors.
 The Kicker has a much harsher ramp up in resistance on steep grades, with a sensation more akin to riding with the brakes on than what you get with the Hammer Direct.
 The Hammer Direct had the longest wind-down time of any trainer we tested at 2:30 compared to the just :53 seconds on the Kickr.
 This long wind down time makes descents and coasting on the flats in SIM mode fell much more realistic.
 It is basically what you would expect to feel on the road in similar conditions.